Google Revamps Search Quality Raters Guidelines Yet Again

 Creative ContentFocusing on content like videos, photographs, vlogs, infographics, etc. Google would ascertain the quality of the content, uniqueness and skillset of the content creator/publisher posting these content.
 Google algorithm is programmed to evaluate visual content quite capably.

-Research ContentSetting examples of scientific research papers & a simple stamp collection article in terms of given weightage of evaluation, Google has signalled it would rate these types of content on the basis of consensus and expertise to validate the claims and information being presented in the article.
+Research ContentSetting examples of scientific research papers & a simple stamp collection article in terms of given weightage of evaluation, Google has signaled it would rate these types of content on the basis of consensus and expertise to validate the claims and information being presented in the article.
 Adding to this Google would also set different evaluating parameters for each of the content depending on nature, purpose and importance.

 Linguistic Change in “Hate Pages”Some of the changes in language of their evaluation checklist for websites/pages that promote hatred or violence.